KMS1260/Threat-Detection-Playbooks-SOC-Incident-Response/05-using-a-playbook/README.md

 <strong>SIEM, SOAR, and playbooks</strong>

-The organization's SEIM solution has detected a significant increase in CPU consumption on the PC10 workstation.
+The organization's SIEM solution has detected a significant increase in CPU consumption on the PC10 workstation.
 The level of CPU activity has been at or near 100%, which is abnormal for the PC10 system.
 Under normal circumstances, the SOAR solution would respond to and resolve the abnormal event automatically.
 However, the SOAR system is currently offline due to a recent reconfiguration and update failure.
 Therefore, as a security professional, we will be responding manually to this situation.

 Fortunately, a pre-crafted playbook will us through the manual response activities.
 An incident response (IR) consulting group wrote the organization's library of playbooks.
 The IR consulting group was given broad parameters for crafting the playbooks.
 This has resulted in playbooks with flexibility and support for a wide range of knowledge, skill, and experience levels for those needing to use them to respond to incidents.
 We will work through the playbook explicitly designed to deal with high CPU consumption by rogue processes.